sidnarayanan/CRABStager/README.md

 A simple tool to stage out output from CRAB3 that is stuck in 'transferring' state.
-Two environments are needed: one to catalog CRAB jobs (set up CMSSW and CRAB), and another to do gfal-copy (CMSSW interfers with the gfal libraries).
+Two environments are needed: one to catalog CRAB jobs (set up CMSSW and CRAB), and another to do gfal-copy (CMSSW interferes with the gfal libraries).

 In the CMSSW environment: